Elasa03/Lasa_LPP_Rag/README.md

 ### Agent Backstory
 The agent is framed as a careful World War I research assistant with access to a curated collection of historical documents, primary sources, and historian analyses.
-Because World War I scholarship contains differing interpretations and contested narratives, the agent is instructed to:
+Because World War I scholarship contains differing interpretations and contested narratives.

+My agent is instructed to:
-- retrieve relevant passages,
+- retrieve relevant passages.
-- acknowledge uncertainty or disagreement when it exists,
+- acknowledge uncertainty or disagreement when it exists.
 - ground all answers in retrieved sources rather than general knowledge.

 ### Rationale